 Download the Flagstaff winter snowplay from above or here as a pdf: wintersnowplaymap.pdf.

 For directions to winter recreation area, please refer to the snowplay map found below,

 Please remember to pick up trash and recycle broken sleds.
 Thank you!

 After a successful pilot program last year, Mountain Line and Arizona Snowbowl have agreed to continue and expand the Mountain Express bus service between downtown Flagstaff and Snowbowl for the 2016-2017 season.
 New this year the service will be free of charge for riders.

 The Mountain Express will connect the Downtown Connection Center on Phoenix Ave., between Milton Rd. and Beaver St. with the Hart Prairie Lodge at Arizona Snowbowl, via the Fort Valley Parking Area at Highway 180 and Snowbowl Rd.
 Service dates and times include:

-- Noon departure from the Downtown Connection Center
+- There is an additional departure from the Downtown Connection Center at noon.

 A full service schedule and additional information can be found at www.mountainline.az.gov/mountainexpress.